openandclose/tosixinch/docs/options.rst

     The function can have additional arguments.
     String after ``'?'`` (and before next ``'?'``) is interpreted as an argument.

-    For example, ``'aaa.bbb?cc?dd'`` is made into code, if ``'aaa.bbb'`` is found in user process directory:
+    For example, ``'aaa?bb?cc'`` is made into code

+    if ``'aaa.py'`` is found in user process directory:

     .. code-block:: none

-        process.aaa.bbb(doc, cc, dd)
+        process.aaa(doc, bb, cc)

-    or it is found in the program's process directory:
+    or if it is found in application process directory:

     .. code-block:: none

-        tosixinch.process.aaa.bbb(doc, cc, dd)
+        tosixinch.process.aaa(doc, bb, cc)

     You don't have to ``return`` anything,
     just manipulate ``doc`` as you like.